What Is Kendo?

 What is Kendo?

-Kendo, meaning "The Way of the Sword", is based on traditional Oriental swordsmanship and is today a modern Oriental martial art.
-Kendo is a unique product of Oriental culture and is an offspring of Kenjutsu, the classical Oriental sword art.
+Kendo, meaning "The Way of the Sword", is based on traditional Japanese swordsmanship and is today a modern Japanese martial art.
+Kendo is a unique product of Japanese culture and is an offspring of Kenjutsu, the classical Oriental sword art.

 Kendo is a physically and mentally rigorous activity that combines strong martial arts values with sport-like physical elements.
 Kendo is a lifelong activity.
 Age and gender doesn’t matter.
 The purpose when you practice kendo is not only to improve your techniques but also your mind and physical fitness.
 Kendo is practiced wearing traditional Japanese clothing and armour (bogu), using one or less commonly two bamboo swords (shinai).